Transport History Collection

 Access to collection

 The collection is available by appointment only.
 To request an appointment please e-mail Special.Collections@brunel.ac.uk giving at least 2 working days notice.
-Appointments are subject to staff availability and only available between 9.30am and 5pm Monday – Friday in Brunel University term-time (Monday – Wednesday during university holidays).
+Appointments are subject to staff availability.
 You can check when we are open on the Using our collections page.

 The collection also includes sets of railway photographs taken by Charles Clinker, Charles Mowat and Chris Wookey.
 Charles Mowat was a Professor of History at the University of Bangor, 1958 to 1970, whilst Chris Wookey was a student at Brunel University.
 Prints of the photographs are currently unavailable.